-- 243. Components 1 and 5, through regulatory and institutional improvements combined with awareness and communicational campaigns, will allow the population not only to have more information and capabilities, but also a greater degree of involvement and empowerment in relation to floods and the decisions made in relation to them. - 244.
+- 235. Components 1 and 5, through regulatory and institutional improvements combined with awareness and communicational campaigns, will allow the population not only to have more information and capabilities, but also a greater degree of involvement and empowerment in relation to floods and the decisions made in relation to them. - 236.
 The infrastructure works of Component 2 will significantly contribute to enhance the population's quality of life by improving the living environment.
-The rainwater harvesting systems will also increase hours-availability for productive or domestic tasks, by reducing the time spent in carrying water, a task usually performed by women. - 245.
+The rainwater harvesting systems will also increase hours-availability for productive or domestic tasks, by reducing the time spent in carrying water, a task usually performed by women. - 237.
 In component 3, restoration of mangroves will imply the improvement of the ecosystem services.
-The hydroponic systems in component 4 will benefit population with a better health, by reducing the use of pesticides and the possibilities of water run off pollution. - 246.
-Overall, it is expected that the reduced impact of flooding will also benefit SORB population's spread of diseases such as leptospirosis and other waterborne diseases, the disruption to the potable water supply, and the interruption of electricity supply during extreme events.
+The hydroponic systems in component 4 will benefit population with a better health, by reducing the use of pesticides and the possibilities of water run off pollution. - 238.
+Regarding gender considerations, data will be discriminated in all consultative and participatory instances.
+Likewise, the gender responsive approach will be mainstreamed in the entire project activities, including the design of trainings, the implementation of technical assistance to ensure women participation and care for the children so they can attend, appropriate language and gender considerations in the communication, dissemination, and awareness activities, among others. - 239.
+Overall it is expected that the reduced impact of flooding will also benefit SORB population's spread of diseases such as leptospirosis and other waterborne diseases, the disruption to the potable water supply, and the interruption of electricity supply during extreme events.